 Can a person wear shorts to church?...
 Should communion be taken weekly or quarterly?...
 Can we play cards at the church retreat?...

 And gray matters even appear in doctrine.
 Baptism by immersion or baptism by sprinkling...
 Will the rapture occur before or after the Tribulation?

-Good Christians line up on both sides...

-And of course, the granddaddy of all church splitters: is a believer really once saved, always saved?...
+Good Christians line up on both sides of these issues...
+And of course, the granddaddy of all church splitters: is a believer truly once saved always saved?

 These are all gray matters, yet to some people gray matters really matter!
 Paul says that peace is found in the Lordship of Jesus.
 Rather than me telling you what to do, or you telling me what to do.
 It's up to each of us to report directly to Jesus.
-The Holy Spirit leads each believer at his or her own pace and own direction.
+The Holy Spirit leads each believer at his or her own pace and own discretion.
 Of course if an issue is squarely addressed in Scripture our position is clear - stick to the Script.